markr9/Computational-physics/README.md

 quantun

 tun: plots the transmittance probablity of an electron.
-ev: finds the transmission probability of an electron for given energy. finds the resonance energy values for the electrons.
+ev: finds the transmission coefficient of an electron for given energy.
+res: finds the resonance energy values for the electrons.

 wavefuns: plots the radial wavefunction and probability values of a hydrogen atom for various n and l values.
 avrv: calculates the mean value of the radial probablity of the electron wavefunciton in a hydrogen atom with 4 different sets of quantum numbers.